thekushalpokhrel/Building-AI-Reacktor-python/README.md

 # Building Object Localisation and Detection AI

-My Final project for the Building AI course
+My Final project for the University of Helsinki Elements of AI - Building AI course

 ## Summary